 Here’s another one from HelpScout:

 iv).
-Develop an effective call-to-action: Finally, you need a call-to-action.
+Develop an effective call-to-action: Finally, your marketing team needs to devise a good call-to-action.
 It’s not optional – it’s required.

 A CTA is the tipping point between bounce and conversions.
 You’ve got to craft yours carefully and with intense attention to details.

 The CTA is what takes them through the last step to the final destination – e.g., whatever action you want them to take after landing on your site.
-The CTA is the last critical step in the funnel.
+The CTA is the last critical step in the content marketing strategy funnel.

 There’s no one-size-fits-all solution for calls-to-action.
 You have to test it out for yourself to know what works.
 I can’t tell you to always use orange buttons, because I don’t know if that color will best suit your audience.

 By split-testing an orange call-to-action button against a blue one (variation 1), you may discover that orange works better – or you may find out blue is best.

 A European ecommerce brand saw a 35.81% increase in conversion by changing the button color from blue to green on their product landing pages.